Skip to content

 7. Where suspensions are becoming a regular occurrence for a pupil, headteachers and schools should consider whether suspension alone is an effective sanction for the pupil and whether additional strategies need to be put in place to address behaviour.

-19. Any exclusion of a pupil, even for short periods, must be formally recorded.
-It would also be unlawful to exclude a pupil simply because they have SEN or a disability that the school feels it is unable to meet, or for a reason such as: academic attainment/ ability; or the failure of a pupil to meet specific conditions before they are reinstated, such as to attend a reintegration meeting.
+20. Any exclusion of a pupil, even for short periods, must be formally recorded.
+It would also be unlawful to exclude a pupil simply because they have SEN or a disability that the school feels it is unable to meet, or for a reason such as, academic attainment/ability; or the failure of a pupil to meet specific conditions before they are reinstated, such as to attend a reintegration meeting.
+If any of these unlawful exclusions are carried out and lead to the deletion of a pupil’s name from the register, this is known as ‘off-rolling’.

 This guidance accompanies the Department for Education Behaviour in Schools Guidance